NVIDIA/k8s-device-plugin/README.md

   * `cdi-annotations`: CDI annotations are used to select the devices that are to be injected.
   Note that this does not require the NVIDIA Container Runtime, but does required a CDI-enabled container engine.
   * `cdi-cri`: the `CDIDevices` CRI field is used to select the CDI devices that are to be injected.
-  This requries support in Kubernetes to forward these requests in the CRI to a CDI-enabled container engine.
+  This requires support in Kubernetes to forward these requests in the CRI to a CDI-enabled container engine.

 **`DEVICE_ID_STRATEGY`**:
   the desired strategy for passing device IDs to the underlying runtime